mrahmed/cs410/Readme.md

 - Muhammad Ahmed
 - Kahtan Al Jewary

 The team members completed the project concurrently in a balanced manner and without deliberate assignments of the project tasks.
-Every team member have spent equal efforts on this project.
+Team members have spent equal efforts on this project.

 ## API References